 8) Are there Port or private busses available at your location with emergency access to taxiways?
-X Yes - with police escort Group Phone Number Beach Transportation 406-549-6121 9) Is there a station resource for trac aircraft at your station? king Out/Off times for departing X_YesNo If Yes, What is the resource? - Websend times, or the station ops be pard 10) Other than airport terminal faciliti available at your airport to deplan air cargo facilities, FBOs, or other s e passengers to in an emergency, e.g. , Facility Phone Number Northstar Jet - FBO 406-721-8886 Kynan Spethman, GM Minutemen Aviation 406-728-9363 Deice Pad 406-329-8661 Contact PSO to arrange 11) Is there a specific location where t aircraft during an event? he local airport authority would park X_YesNo Facility Phone Number Details Deice Pad or Forest Service Ramp 406-329-8661 Contact Airport PSO to arrange Northstar Jet Center 406-321-8886 12) Is it an area in which GSE would no contact with local ground control?
-Yes X No ures. - All active taxiways, runways we would coordinate access with 13) My station handles the following a aircraft types (check all that apply) AS737X_QX Q400
+X Yes - with police escort Group Phone Number Beach Transportation 406-549-6121 9) Is there a station resource for trac aircraft at your station?
+X Yes No Websend times, or the station ops bo pard Other than airport terminal faciliti available at your airport to deplan air cargo facilities, FBOs, or other s e passengers to in an emergency, e.g. , Facility Phone Number Northstar Jet - FBO 406-721-8886 Kynan Spethman, GM Minutemen Aviation 406-728-9363 Deice Pad 406-329-8661 Contact PSO to arrange 11) Is there a specific location where t aircraft during an event? he local airport authority would park X Yes No Facility Phone Number Details Deice Pad or Forest Service Ramp 406-329-8661 Contact Airport PSO to arrange Northstar Jet Center 406-321-8886 12) Is it an area in which GSE would no contact with local ground control?
+Yes X No If Yes, please specify proced PSO's and the tower ures. - All active taxiways, runways we would coordinate access with 13) My station handles the following a aircraft types (check all that apply) AS737X_QX Q400

-OO CRJKS Saa Other ab340 If other explain: 14) Do you have sufficient staff available to: a) Deplane the flight and return to the gate X Yes No If No, what is your contingency? b) Handle an international flight?
+OO CRJ KS Saab340 Other of all and all all all all all all all all all al If other explain: 14) Do you have sufficient staff available to: a) Deplane the flight and return to the gate X Yes No If No, what is your contingency? in No, what is your contingency: b) Handle an international flight?
 Yes X No If No, what is your contingency?
 15) Is TSA security screening available?
-X_YesNo 16) Are your station personnel prepared to comply with the CSM by making a PA gate announcements prior to boarding, in the rare event that the single lavatory on our Bombardier Q-400 and Regional Jet (CRJ-700) aircraft will not be operable for a given flight?
-X Yes No If No, what are the local procedures?
-17) Are your station personnel prepared to support the Captain and SOC/Dispatch in facilitating a return to the gate in the event of extreme heat or cold temperatures impacting cabin comfort? ( Yes No If No, what is your contingency?
-18) Do any other plans need to be developed considering your unique station?
+X Yes No 16) Are your station personnel prepared to comply with the CSM by making X Yes No a PA gate announcements prior to boarding, in the rare event that the single lavatory on our Bombardier Q-400 and Regional Jet (CRJ-700) aircraft will not be operable for a given flight?
+If No, what are the local procedures? in No, what are the local procedures: 17) Are your station personnel prepared to support the Captain and ( Yes No 17) Are your station personnel prepared to support the Captain and SOC/Dispatch in facilitating a return to the gate in the event of ( extreme heat or cold temperatures impacting cabin comfort?
+If No, what is your contingency?
+10) De any ethor plane poed te he dougle and a side in a constitution of the constitut Vac V Na 18) Do any other plans need to be developed considering your unique station?
 Yes X No If Yes, what are they?
-(Use additional Page if needed)
+(Use additional Page if needed) 25, mat are are, (250 additional) age if freeded,